About the resolution

 Read more >

 The resolution’s title was written by its sponsor.

 Jan 31, 1973

-The “S.Res.” in “S.Res.
-57” means this is a Senate simple resolution in the United States Congress.
+This is a Senate simple resolution in the United States Congress (indicated by the “S.Res.” in “S.Res.
+57”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Civic Impulse.
 (2015).
 S.Res.
 57 — 93rd Congress: A resolution designating a room in the Capitol as the “Styles Bridges Room.”.
 Retrieved from https://www.govtrack.us/congress/bills/93/sres57

 “S.Res.
 57 — 93rd Congress: A resolution designating a room in the Capitol as the “Styles Bridges Room.”.” www.GovTrack.us.
 1973.
 October 5, 2015 <https://www.govtrack.us/congress/bills/93/sres57>